ShreshthSaxena/Eye_Tracking_Analysis/Readme.md

 # Deep learning models for webcam eye-tracking in online experiments

-> This repository contains analysis scripts used to generate the plots and results reported in our paper.
+> This repository contains analysis scripts that can be used to generate/replicate the plots and results reported in our paper.

 <!-- This paper has been submitted for publication in *Some Journal*. -->
 > We conducted an online experiment consisting applying a battery of eye tracking tasks that were performed by participants remotely.
 The recorded webcam videos and responses were used to analyse eye movements using state-of-the-art deep learning based methods and benchmark their performance on multiple measures.
 The experimental design of our online experiment was as below